-A student who does not return to the College before the add/drop date (ten days after classes commence) of the semester following his or her departure must complete an "Application for Re-Admission" available on the College website and work directly with the Office of Admissions.
+A student who does not return to the College before the add/drop date of the semester following his or her departure must complete an "Application for Re-Admission to Degree Status" available on the College website and work directly with the Office of Admissions.
 Upon review, the student is bound by the academic requirements in effect at the time of re-admission.